 However, it is often difficult to prove the discovery rule applies.
 That is why it is important to get in touch with a licensed New Jersey wrongful death lawyer as soon as possible.
 Once the clock runs out, you may lose the right to seek compensation.

-The attorneys at Lynch Law Firm have extensive knowledge of New Jersey laws that apply to wrongful death claims.
+The attorneys at Lynch Law Firm, PC have extensive knowledge of New Jersey laws that apply to wrongful death claims.

 Survival Claims vs. Wrongful Death Claims

 Under state law, the deceased’s estate can pursue compensation for the following types of losses suffered by the deceased before he or she died:

 - Medical expenses

 These damages can be pursued in a survival action, which is like a personal injury claim in some ways.
 In other words, the victim may have been able to pursue this claim if he or she had survived.
 This is not the same as a wrongful death claim.